NvedN/Algorithms/README.md

-# yandexAlgorithms
+# Algorithms

-Repository with solved tasks from the course : https://practicum.yandex.ru/algorithms/
+Repository with solved tasks from the different sources such as https://practicum.yandex.ru/algorithms/ and https://leetcode.com/problems